khaiwyon/materials/week_2/day_3/ajax.md

 ## Going AJAX

+- WARNING: COPY PASTING AT THIS LESSON MAY NOT WORK BECAUSE YOUR APP MAY BE STYLED DIFFERENTLY, FOLLOW THE EXAMPLE AND CUSTOMIZE ACCORDING TO YOUR APP.

 - [Ajax](https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started) is the acronym for "Asynchronous Javascript And XML".
 In simple terms, AJAX's greatest appeal is the ability to make a server-side call without refreshing the page itself.